Gabapentin Abuse Symptoms, Side Effects, Overdose, & Treatment

-The FDA warns that mixing gabapentin with alcohol or other drugs can make you sleepy or dizzy, or increase these symptoms.2
+The FDA warns that mixing gabapentin with alcohol or other drugs can make you sleepy or dizzy, or increase the above symptoms.2

 Can You Overdose on Gabapentin?

-Like opiates, you can fatally overdose on gabapentin.4 However, unlike opiates, there is no antidote that you can administer in the case of an overdose.
+Like with opiates, you can fatally overdose on gabapentin.4 However, unlike with opiates, there is no antidote that you can administer in the case of a gabapentin overdose.
 Because of the drug’s long half-life, immediate medical attention is necessary to manage the complications associated with a toxic amount of this drug.4

 Although most overdoses occur as a result of combining gabapentin with other substances, a study published in 2011 found that an individual committed suicide by intentionally overdosing on gabapentin.5

 Overdoses involving 49 grams or more of gabapentin have been reported by the FDA.
-Signs of gabapentin overdose include:2
+Gabapentin overdose symptoms include:2

 - Ataxia (decreased muscle coordination).